Coogineers/Coogineers.github.io/_pages/about.md

  You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

-A data-driven personal website
+A The technical design effort wil include:
 ======
-The technical design eﬀort will include:

 Kinematic and motion simulations to achieve precise positioning targeting cycle times of 15 minutes or less in 95% of cases.